What Are Your Favorite Non-Sci-Fi/Fantasy TV Shows?

 Recent Comments

-- hoopmanjh on BBC America Casts Anna Chancellor as Lord Vetinari, Plus More Cast Updates for The Watch 1 min ago
+- Raskos on BBC America Casts Anna Chancellor as Lord Vetinari, Plus More Cast Updates for The Watch 1 min ago

+- Paladin Burke on Legion’s Noah Hawley Will Direct the Next Star Trek Film 7 mins ago

+- Paladin Burke on Legion’s Noah Hawley Will Direct the Next Star Trek Film 11 mins ago

+- Dr. Thantatos on Michael Moorcock’s Elric Saga Optioned for TV 15 mins ago

-- fullyfunctional on Star Trek The Original Series Rewatch: Star Trek IV: The Voyage Home 14 mins ago
+- ChristopherLBennett on Legion’s Noah Hawley Will Direct the Next Star Trek Film 31 mins ago

-- Cap'n Pipsqueak on Star Trek The Original Series Rewatch: Star Trek: The Motion Picture 16 mins ago
+- GarretH on Star Trek: The Next Generation Rewatch: “Family” 38 mins ago

+- piratet on How The Dragon Prince Became the Best Fantasy Show on Television, Animated or Not 42 mins ago

-- Terry D on Legion’s Noah Hawley Will Direct the Next Star Trek Film 17 mins ago
+- wlewisiii on Legion’s Noah Hawley Will Direct the Next Star Trek Film 44 mins ago

-- Raskos on BBC America Casts Anna Chancellor as Lord Vetinari, Plus More Cast Updates for The Watch 48 mins ago

-- foamy on Reading The Wheel of Time: Other Worlds and Couple Fights in Robert Jordan’s The Shadow Rising (Part 11) 49 mins ago
+- melendwyr on Ruth Wilson’s Mrs Coulter Illuminates the Complex, Patriarchal World of His Dark Materials 47 mins ago